shekspir55/rbn/content/posts/knowing-when-and-how-to-rest.md

 Do you know how to rest?
 Are you doing it regularly enough?

 # Start by finding your ways to rest.
-Write down on paper what is your rest, and how you achieve it.
+Write down on paper what is your ideal vacation, and try to think of ways ho to achieve it.